o4ugDF54PlqU/ethminer-discord-bot/README.md

 - Replies to "ping" with data
 - Remote rebooting with "reboot" and "force reboot"
 - Replies to "screenshot" with a screenshot - useful if you keep temperature data for AMD on the screen for example
 - Checks with pool API every 10 minutes.
-If hashrate lower than limit times_to_check times in a row, reboot and send screenshot for diagnostic.
+If hashrate lower than limit times_to_check times in a row, @everyone, reboot and send screenshot for diagnostic.
+    - Also does a ping every check.
+Simply delete if you don't want periodic data.
 - For the multi versions, simply add the worker name in front of each command (eg "worker001 reboot")
 - Bonus: ethermine calculator, calculates 24h shares because the default 1h is dumb